John "Snowy" Cutmore: Enlistment and desertation

-John Cutmore enlisted in the Australian Imperial Force on 6 April 1916.
-At the time of enlistment he was recorded as salesman, living with his mother in Wellington-street, Collingwood.
+Cutmore enlisted in the Australian Imperial Force on 6 April 1916.
+At the time of enlistment he was recorded as salesman, living with his mother in Wellington Street, Collingwood.
 In his enlistment papers he declared he had never been "convicted by a Civil Power".
 Cutmore soon discovered he was unsuited to military discipline, finding "the authority of superior officers unbearable".
 On 5 July 1916 Private Cutmore was reported to be absent without leave from the Royal Park army camp, north of Melbourne city.
-He was apprehended on July 25.
+He was apprehended on 25 July.
 On examination Cutmore was found to be suffering from a venereal disease "and was placed in isolation".
 He escaped from custody the following day.
 Cutmore was later apprehended and treated in November 1916 at Royal Park for gonorrhoea.
 On 22 December 1916 he was declared a deserter and discharged from the army.

 The shooting of Cleary

 After December 1916, Cutmore was sought by the police as a military deserter.
 Police believed Cutmore had been in Adelaide and Sydney, but returned to Melbourne in about April 1917.
 During this period he was keeping company with another Melbourne criminal, Henry Dunn (alias Slater), known as 'Long Harry'.

-On Saturday evening, 2 June 1917, Cutmore and 'Long Harry' Dunn attended a party at a grog-shop in Fitzroy-street, Fitzroy, an establishment kept by Ettie Jones, described by police as "an old time brothel keeper".
+On Saturday evening, 2 June 1917, Cutmore and 'Long Harry' Dunn attended a party at a grog-shop in Fitzroy Street, Fitzroy, an establishment kept by Ettie Jones, described by police as "an old time brothel keeper".
 Also attending the party that night was a 29-year-old flyweight boxer and newspaper-vendor, Charlie Cleary, and Cleary's boarder, a convicted criminal named Walter 'Cull' Johnson.
 At about 2 a.m. an argument was heard in the street down from the grog-shop (near the corner with Brunswick-place).
 The angry voices were followed by the sound of five gunshots.
 A neighbour, woken by the noises, saw four men at the scene, two of whom departed soon afterwards.
 The taller man was heard to say to his companion, "It is no use, he is shot now, you had better walk away, the police will be here soon".
 When neighbours and others nearby attended the scene, Charlie Cleary was found lying on the footpath with a head-wound, trying to pull himself into a sitting position.
 The wounded man was dazed and still conscious; he had been shot at close range, with a small-bore bullet wound above his ear.
-Cleary's companion, 'Cull' Johnson, ran down to Gertrude-street and hailed a hansom cab to take Cleary to hospital.
+Cleary's companion, 'Cull' Johnson, ran down to Gertrude Street and hailed a hansom cab to take Cleary to hospital.